 Once a hacker has access to your email, they can access a lot more of your information.
-Here are 7 alarming ways hackers use your email address—and how to stay safe.
+So how do hackers use your email address?
+Here are 7 alarming things they can do—and how to stay safe.

 Send emails from your address